vgaldi/fw-lab/content/tour/slider.md

         brightness: 0.5
         media: wave.jpg
     - title: '**Complex materials**'
       content: 'We study artificial materials and **metamaterials** that can exhibit exotic properties not available in natural media.
-These include nonlocal, nonreciprocal, non-Hermitian, time-varying, and multi-physics responses.'
+These include nonlocal, nonreciprocal, non-Hermitian, and time-varying responses.'
       align: left
       background:
         position: center